bellwethers/Frogger/README.md

 How to run
 ================
-copy file and open index file on a browser.
+clone this file and open the index file on a browser to play.

 How to play
 ================
-Use the arrow keys to avoid bugs and reach the water cubes
+Use the arrow keys to avoid bugs and reach the water at the end